Drew Allemang

-Drew Allemang is the assistant general manager and director of Canadian scouting for the Hamilton Tiger-Cats of the Canadian Football League (CFL).
+Drew Allemang is the former assistant general manager and director of Canadian scouting for the Hamilton Tiger-Cats of the Canadian Football League (CFL).

 Administrative career

 Allemang was first hired by the Hamilton Tiger-Cats as the team's Assistant Equipment Manager in 2008 and would also volunteer with the personnel department.
 He was named the team's Coordinator of Football Operations in 2009 and served in that role for two years.
 He was then named the team's coordinator of Canadian player development and head Canadian scout in 2011.
 On March 8, 2013, he was named the director of Canadian scouting.
 Allemang was promoted to assistant general manager on March 11, 2016, while continuing to serve as the director of Canadian scouting.
 After three years in the assistant GM role, he was named senior director of personnel and co-manager of football operations, along with Shawn Burke, on January 3, 2019, effectively making the pair the team's co-general managers.
 After Burke left the Tiger-Cats, the team re-organized their front office structure and Allemang was named the assistant general manager and director of Canadian scouting on December 24, 2021.
+He was not retained for the 2025 season.